alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/blood-grouping-tissue-types-therapeutic-substances.markdown

 Fax: 0286 344 571
 Find out about call charges
 $C

+##How to claim relief

+You claim relief when you make your import declaration.
+Enter one of the following customs procedure codes into your declaration:

+Nature of the goods | Customs procedure codes
+-|-
+Imported from outside the Customs Union | 40 00 C16
+Imported from inside the Customs Union | 49 00 C16

+^You can use an agent or freight forwarder if you want to import goods and don’t want to manage the logistics yourself.^

 ###If you’ve applied for but not yet received NIRU approval